In the following, we’ll explain how to form a Minnesota nonprofit corporation. We’ll show you how to do this and how to apply for tax-exempt status.

 You’ll need a domain name (web address) that you can use.
 ZenBusiness can help you secure the perfect domain name with its domain registration service.

-Choose a Minnesota registered agent
+Step 3: Choose a Minnesota registered agent

 Every Minnesota nonprofit requires a registered agent.
 A registered agent acts on the behalf of your corporation.
 They receive important papers and notices from the state as well as any legal documents affecting your nonprofit.
 A registered agent must have a physical address in the state and operate an office that’s open during regular business hours.